GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   Max Joined Count (i),
 }
 ~~~
-{: #fig-mc-client-limits-format title="MC_CLIENT_LIMITS Frame Format"}
+{: #fig-mc-client-limits-format title="MC_LIMITS Frame Format"}

-The sequence number is implicitly 0 before the first MC_CLIENT_LIMITS frame from the client, and increases by 1 each new frame that's sent.
+The sequence number is implicitly 0 before the first MC_LIMITS frame from the client, and increases by 1 each new frame that's sent.
 Newer frames override older ones.

 Capabilities Flags is a bit field structured as follows: